 Yesterday, March 28th, marked the beginning of Holi, a festival of colors & spring that signifies the victory of good over evil.
 I’ve always been a huge fan of color, coloring, & coloring books.
 When I was in kindergarten, I would often bring a stack of coloring books from home & crayons to school with me.
 During recess, I would lay out the coloring books on a table with crayons in the center for everyone to share.
 Without proactively inviting anyone to join me, kids from my class would come to take a seat & color with me all recess instead of playing.
 For my 22nd birthday, my friend gifted me a Hello Kitty coloring book with twist-up crayons that I loved!
 And when adult coloring books & colored pencils became popular as a young adult, I was ecstatic!
 My brother even gifted me an adult Harry Potter coloring book for Christmas last year.
 Even though I don’t color nearly as often as I did as a child, coloring has always been very therapeutic to me, so with that in mind, I recently decided to look into Color Therapy.

 Color Therapy, also known as Chromotherapy, is the concept that mental & physical health can be improved & treated using color.
-Color & colored light can cause subtle changes in a person’s mood & behavior.
+Color & colored light can create subtle changes in a person’s mood & behavior.
 I’ve always considered the influence of color when designing my past websites as well as branding.
 I made my 1st website when I was 11.
 I can still see the simple HTML coding in my mind.
 It had “Neecie’s Mystic Universe” in bold multi-colored letters, a black background, & lime green arial font. lol